f5devcentral/f5xc-mcn-TechXchange/README.rst

 12. Create **VES_P12_PASSWORD** environment variable with the password from the previous step.

 Note: Keep the terminal window open.
+If you close it, you will need to export the **VES_P12_PASSWORD** environment variable again.

 .. code:: bash